derivativeintelligence/derivative-intelligence/docs/corpus-policy-mapping.md

-:::writing{variant=“standard” id=“84329”}

-Corpus → Policy Engine Mapping Specification
+# Corpus → Policy Engine Mapping Specification

 ---

-Overview
+## Overview

 This document defines how the Foundational Corpus is translated into enforceable system behavior.